 In 1987, the city of Pigeon Forge began what was called the Annual Dolly Parton’s Homecoming Parade each spring which was associated with the opening of Dollywood and the beginning of the “tourism” season for Pigeon Forge.
 With the growth of Pigeon Forge, the parade has taken on a new name and is now called the “Music in the Mountains Spring Parade.”
 We have full details below about the new version of the annual Pigeon Forge parade.

 When is the Pigeon Forge Parade

-The 2020 Music in the Mountains Spring Parade will take place on May 1st beginning at 6pm on the Parkway in Pigeon Forge.
+The 2020 Music in the Mountains Spring Parade was scheduled to take place on May 1st but has been postponed with a new date to be determined.
 The parade route typically starts near traffic light #6 and heads northbound (toward Sevierville) to traffic light #3 (at The Track).
 The parade takes up the entire northbound lanes, so all regular traffic is bottlenecked into the southbound lane.
 The Pigeon Forge parade attracts thousands of spectators as it features numerous floats showcasing talent from all over the Smoky Mountains.